AnhQuanengineer/ETL-projects/README.md

 Overview
 ========
-Đây là project tiến hành xây dựng 1 data pipeline để xử lý dữ liệu chứng khoán từ trang https://query1.finance.yahoo.com/v8/finance/chart/aapl?metrics=high?&interval=1d&range=1y sau đó tiến hành ETL để phân tích trên meta base
+This is a project to build a data pipeline to process stock data from the https://query1.finance.yahoo.com/v8/finance/chart/aapl?metrics=high?&interval=1d&range=1y then conduct ETL for analysis on a meta base

 ![Image](https://github.com/user-attachments/assets/d622a114-eefa-480b-842e-8e9b5cb5d824)
 Project Contents
 ================

-Your Astro project contains the following files and folders:
+Your Astro project contains files and folders:
-Đây là project tiến hành xây dựng 1 data pipeline để xử lý dữ liệu chứng khoán từ trang https://query1.finance.yahoo.com/v8/finance/chart/aapl?metrics=high?&interval=1d&range=1y sau đó tiến hành ETL để phân tích trên meta base
 - dags: This folder contains the Python files for your Airflow DAGs.
-By default, this directory includes one example DAG:
-    - `example_astronauts`: This DAG shows a simple ETL pipeline example that queries the list of astronauts currently in space from the Open Notify API and prints a statement for each astronaut.
-The DAG uses the TaskFlow API to define tasks in Python, and dynamic task mapping to dynamically print a statement for each astronaut.
-For more on how this DAG works, see our [Getting started tutorial](https://www.astronomer.io/docs/learn/get-started-with-airflow).
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
 - include: This folder contains any additional files that you want to include as part of your project.
 It is empty by default.
 - packages.txt: Install OS-level packages needed for your project by adding them to this file.
-It is empty by default.
-- requirements.txt: Install Python packages needed for your project by adding them to this file.
-It is empty by default.
+- requirements.txt: Install Python,minio,docker,slack packages needed for your project by adding them to this file.
 - plugins: Add custom or community plugins for your project to this file.
-It is empty by default.
 - airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.

 Deploy Your Project Locally